Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

-Next, we employ S-DCOT for recommender systems and compare it with five competing factorization methods.
-Three methods correspond to existing ones, namely, Bayesian probabilistic tensor factorization (BPTF) \citep{xiong2010temporal}, the factorization machine (libFM) \citep{rendle2012factorization}, and the Gaussian process factorization machine (GPFM)~\citep{nguyen2014gaussian}.\footnote{The codes can be obtained from \url{https://www.cs.cmu.edu/~lxiong/bptf/bptf.html}, \url{http://www.libfm.org/}, and \url{http://trungngv.github.io/gpfm/}, respectively.} In addition, we also investigate the performance of the structured matrix factorization (MF) \citep{bi2017group}, smooth neighborhood matrix factorization (MF)\citep{dai2019smooth} with the proposed linearized ADMM, which corresponds to the misspecified proposed method with $d=2$.
+Next, we consider S-DCOT for recommender systems and compare it with five competing factorization methods.
+Three methods correspond to existing ones, namely, Bayesian probabilistic tensor factorization (BPTF) \citep{xiong2010temporal}, the factorization machine (libFM) \citep{rendle2012factorization}, and the Gaussian process factorization machine (GPFM)~\citep{nguyen2014gaussian}.\footnote{The codes can be obtained from \url{https://www.cs.cmu.edu/~lxiong/bptf/bptf.html}, \url{http://www.libfm.org/}, and \url{http://trungngv.github.io/gpfm/}, respectively.} In addition, we also investigate the performance of the structured matrix factorization (MF) \citep{bi2017group}, and smooth neighborhood matrix factorization (S-MF)\citep{dai2019smooth} with the proposed linearized ADMM.

 We apply the proposed method to MovieLens 1M data collected by GroupLens Research\footnote{\url{http://grouplens.org/datasets/movielens}}.
 This dataset contains 1,000,209 ratings of 3883 movies by 6040 users, and rating scores range from 1 to 5.
-Also, the MovieLens 1M dataset provides demographic information for the users (age, gender, occupation, zipcode), and genres and release dates of the movies.
+Also, the MovieLens 1M dataset provides demographic information for the users (age, gender, occupation, zipcode), genres, and release dates of the movies.

 We define day as a context for the DCOT recommender model detailed in Subsection~\ref{sec:dcot:recomm}.
 Having the length of the context determined, we need to create \textit{time bands} for days.
 Time bands specify the time resolution of a day, which are also data dependent.
 We can create time bands with equal or different length.
 For this dataset, we used time bands of 1 hours.
 Events are assigned to time bands according to their time stamp.
 Thus, we can create the \texttt{[user, item, day, time bands]} tensor.
 We factorize this tensor using the DCOT model and we get feature vectors for each user, for each item, for each day, and for each time bands.